 Being Human was a British cult series created by Doctor Who writer Toby Whitehouse.
 It ran for 5 series from 2009 to 2013 and was part of a wave of British cult series that followed in the wake of the revival Doctor Who..

-After all it was shown on BBC3 rather than a mainstream channel like Merlin and Sherlock were.
-Still despite this Being Human has developed a very strong and devoted worldwide following and it even inspired an American remake.
+Being Human was perhaps somewhat overlooked compared to other cult series from this generation, like Sherlock and Merlin.
+Still despite this Being Human has developed a very strong and devoted worldwide following and even inspired an American remake.

 Being Human was created by former Doctor Who writer Toby Whitehouse.
 Originally it was pitched as a comedy, revolving around three twenty somethings, one of whom was a sex addict, another an agorophobe, and another with chronic rage problems, sharing a flat.